Eric Haase Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 4.16 team ERA that ranks 12th among all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA across all league pitching staffs (4.16).

-- The Guardians give up the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- The Guardians surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).

-- Gaddis gets the start for the Guardians, his fourth of the season.
-He is 0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched.
+- Gaddis (0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched) makes the start for the Guardians, his fourth of the season.

-- In his last outing on Tuesday against the New York Yankees, the right-hander went three innings, giving up eight earned runs while surrendering eight hits.
+- In his most recent time out on Tuesday, the right-hander threw three innings against the New York Yankees, giving up eight earned runs while surrendering eight hits.

-- In three games this season, the 25-year-old has amassed an ERA of 8.53, with 7.8 strikeouts per nine innings.
-Opponents are hitting .275 against him.
+- The 25-year-old has amassed an 8.53 ERA and 7.8 strikeouts per nine innings in three games this season, while allowing a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.